confluence/python-textbok/python_notes/Selection_Control_Statements.rst

         condition -> next [label = "NO"];
     }

-As you can see from the flowchart, the instructions in the ``if`` body are only executed if the condition is met (i.e. if it is true).
+As we can see from the flowchart, the instructions in the ``if`` body are only executed if the condition is met (i.e. if it is true).
 If the condition is not met (i.e. false), the instructions in the ``if`` body are skipped.

 Relational operators
 --------------------